rewhans/rewhans/README.md

 **Data Analyst** with 20+ years in IT and 7+ years in healthcare — I bridge the gap between clinical operations and data-driven decision making.

-Currently completing the **CareerFoundry Data Analytics Immersion** program, with a focus on turning complex operational data into actionable insights for healthcare organizations.
+Currently completing the **Data in Motion Data Analytics** program, with a focus on turning complex operational data into actionable insights for healthcare organizations.

 ---